mihaildono/padawan-project/js-introduction-tasks.md

 // [ [1, 4], [2, 5], [3, 6] ]

 sub-tasks:
-1. take same index of both arrays
+1. take same index of both arrays and push to result as array
 2. loop through arrays